torplusdev/tor/doc/HACKING/Module.md

 In the context of the tor code base, a module is a subsystem that we can selectively enable or disable, at `configure` time.

-Currently, tor has these modules:

-  - Relay subsystem (relay)
+Currently, there is only one module:

   - Directory Authority subsystem (dirauth)

-dirauth is located in its own directory in `src/feature/dirauth/`.
+It is located in its own directory in `src/feature/dirauth/`.
+To disable it, one need to pass `--disable-module-dirauth` at configure time.

-Relay is located in directories named `src/*/*relay` and `src/*/*dircache`, which are being progressively refactored and disabled.

-To disable a module, pass `--disable-module-{dirauth,relay}` at configure time.
 All modules are currently enabled by default.

 ## Build System ##